So Alive (Ryan Adams song)

 "So Alive" is a song by singer-songwriter Ryan Adams from his 2003 album Rock n Roll.
 The song was co-written with Johnny T. Yerington and was released as a single in 2004.

 In a 2003 interview with VH1, Adams talked about the song's background: "It was the last song [on the album] to have lyrics.
 It was the last day of making the record.
 I got up... walked down to Stuyvesant City Cove and watched the boats go by...
 I wanted to write a song about how romantic I was feeling.
 [The song] has a super big falsetto.
 I don't know where the hell that came from."

+The song was Adams' biggest hit overseas, reaching No. 21 on the UK Singles Chart.

 Music video

 A music video for "So Alive", shot by Doug Aitken, was produced in late 2003.
 The video features Adams performing the song as he wanders through a surreal desert dreamscape characterized by snakes, giant spider webs, scraggly bushes and overall desolation.
 It was the subject of a behind-the-scenes "Making The Video" special on MTV2, shot at Raleigh Studios in Los Angeles.
 In the special, Adams refers to the "nightmare scenarios" depicted in the video, while producer/first assistant director Peter Murray calls it "a journey of the mind".
 Throughout the shoot Adams is seen clowning around, cracking jokes with the crew and generally having a good time.